-The SSID of any wireless adapters must match the SSID you configure in the wireless-N modem router.
+The SSID of any wireless adapters must match the SSID you configure in the wireless modem router.
 If they do not match, you will not get a wireless connection.

 - 3. Set the Region.
 Select the region where the router is located. - 4.
-Leave the wireless mode at the default setting of 130 Mbps. - 5.
+Leave the wireless mode at the default setting of 802.11n.
+This mode is backward compatible with 802.11b and 802.11g wireless adapters. - 5.
 Click Apply to save your changes.